 Judging several criteria, the bank or lending agency will determine the level of risk involved and will assign you a number between 300 and 900.
 The higher the score, the lower the mortgage rates.
 Here’s are few of the most common requirements:

 A Higher Down Payment

 Most lenders require at least a 5% down payment for a new home purchase.
 Bad credit might boost that figure up to 20%.
 The higher you are able (or willing) to go, the bigger the chances for approval.

 Of course, the borrower needs to show they can return the loan.
 Lenders usually apply the GDSR formula (Gross-Debt-Service-Ratio) to get a rough view of how much of your monthly income will go towards the mortgage.
 Many lenders will try to push for a mortgage on a 35% GDSR, but you should fight to keep your GDSR below 30%.

 The lenders need to make sure that the property is worth more than the amount of the mortgage.
 That way, in case you default on your loan and they take legal action on the property they can sell it and recover their money.

 This is a form of warranty, insuring the lender that if you run late on your payments, a trusted friend or relative will be legally required to step in.

-Securing a mortgage with credit below the 300-mark is still possible if you take the right steps.
+Securing a mortgage or home equity loan with credit below the 300-mark is still possible if you take the right steps.
 Getting a mortgage broker on board is highly recommended, as they can help you better navigate through the process and improve your approval chances.

 No Credit Check Loans – Advantages vs. Disadvantages